 Step 4: Develop and Launch Your App

-Once you complete the development process, it's time to launch the app, making it ready to sell.
+Once you complete the development process, it's time to launch the app in apple store or launch in google store, making it ready to sell.
 Thorough testing is mandatory before you release an app.
 Your business concept presentation already includes details about the launch activities.
 So, once you have covered that topic, all you have to do is put everything you've planned into action.

 To attract investors, you must maintain your good work and grow your app.
 You can introduce new features to your app, improve retention, make efforts to increase users, interact with your users, increase engagement, etc.